Natural pacemaker: Primary pacemaker

 The pacemaker cells are connected to neighboring contractile cells via gap junctions, which enable them to locally depolarize adjacent cells.
 Gap junctions allow the passage of positive cations from the depolarization of the pacemaker cell to adjacent contractile cells.
 This starts the depolarization and eventual action potential in contractile cells.
 Having cardiomyocytes connected via gap junctions allow all contractile cells of the heart to act in a coordinated fashion and contract as a unit.
 All the while being in sync with the pacemaker cells; this is the property that allows the pacemaker cells to control contraction in all other cardiomyocytes.

 Cells in the SA node spontaneously depolarize, ultimately resulting in contraction, approximately 100 times per minute.
 This native rate is constantly modified by the activity of sympathetic and parasympathetic nerve fibers via the autonomic nervous system, so that the average resting heart rate in adult humans is about 70 beats per minute.

-Secondary (AV junction and Bundle of His)
+Secondary pacemaker

 Impulses from the sinus node reach the atrioventricular node which acts as the secondary pacemaker.
-The cells of the AV node normally discharge at about 40-60 beats per minute, and are called the secondary pacemaker.
+The cells of the AV node normally discharge at about 40–60 beats per minute.

+Atrioventricular junction

-Further down the electrical conducting system of the heart is the Bundle of His.
-The left and right bundle branches, and the Purkinje fibers, will also produce a spontaneous action potential at a rate of 30-40 beats per minute, so if the SA and AV node both fail to function, these cells can become pacemakers.
-It is important to realize that these cells will be initiating action potentials and contraction at a much lower rate than the primary or secondary pacemaker cells.
+The atrioventricular node and the Bundle of His, a little further down, are located in the region separating the atria from the ventricles known as the atrioventricular junction.
+The Bundle of His transmits signals to the bundle branches, which send them on to the Purkinje fibers.
+These will also produce a spontaneous cardiac action potential at a rate of 30–40 beats per minute, so if the SA and AV node both fail to function, these cells can also become pacemakers but with a much lower rate of conduction than either the primary or secondary pacemakers.